Sarthak3605/NT_All_Assignments/Js_Assignments/Assignment_2/README.md

 ## About This Assignment
-This project was created as part of my training.
+This project was created as part of my NucleusTeq training.
 It demonstrates my ability to fetch data from an API, handle UI interactions, and build a responsive web application.